Organ

 • be free and independent in their artistic work

-• be able to deal critically with artistic and scientific issues
+• be able to deal critically with artistic and academic issues

 • be able to perform professionally in an orchestra/ensemble

-• be able to contribute to the work in a chamber music formation or ensemble in an artistically constructive way with team spirit
+• be able to work as a team-player in an artistically constructive way as a member of a chamber music formation or ensemble

 • have acquired in-depth knowledge of various playing techniques